ElucidSolutions/fpt/modules/article/Readme.md

   article_summaryBlock replaces context.element with a
-  new HTML element that represents the referenced article's summary and passes the new element to success.
-If an error occurs, article_summaryBlock calls failure instead.
+  new HTML element that represents the referenced article's summary and passes the new element to done.
+If an error occurs, article_summaryBlock throws a strict error and passes the error to done instead.
 */
-function article_summaryBlock (context, success, failure) {
+function article_summaryBlock (context, done) {
   var articleId = context.element.text ();
   var article = article_ARTICLES [articleId];
   if (!article) {
-    strictError ('[article][article_summaryBlock] Error: an error occured while trying to expand an article summary block.
+    var error = new Error ('[article][article_summaryBlock] Error: an error occured while trying to expand an article summary block.
 The referenced article does not exist.');
+    strictError (error);
-    return failure ();
+    return done (error);
   }
   var element = article_createSummaryElement (article.summary);
   context.element.replaceWith (element);
-  success (element);
+  done (null, element);
 }

 /*
-  article_titleBlock accepts three arguments:
+  article_titleBlock accepts two arguments:

   * context, a Block Expansion Context
-  * success, a function that accepts a JQuery HTML Element
+  * success, a function that accepts two
-  * and failure, a function that does not accept any arguments.
+    arguments: an Error object and a JQuery HTML Element.

   context.element must contain a single text node representing a valid article id.